 To help make it simple, we use a universal name for all our Bursaries which is ‘The Financial Support Fund’.

-After you have completed the fund checker for your academic year.
-We now ask you begin to collate your evidence in preparation for submitting your application.
+To be eligible for financial support, you must submit a complete application form and provide evidence that you meet the household income threshold.
 Should you choose to submit an application without evidence, your application will not be processed until the mandatory evidence has been received.

 Due to limited funds being available to us each year, we strongly advise not to do this as complete applications will be prioritised and monies will be allocated on a first come first serve basis.